The Genomics Landscape

 Director, National Human Genome Research Institute

 The Genomics Landscape is a monthly email message that aims to disseminate information directly from the NHGRI Director to the broader genomics community and other interested recipients.
 Each month, Dr. Green will endeavor to highlight two to four topics, typically featuring one in greater detail.
-To receive The Genomics Landscape beginning in January 2014, sign up via the following ListServ: The Genomics Landscape Listserv.
+To receive The Genomics Landscape each month sign up via the following ListServ: The Genomics Landscape Listserv.
 To suggest topics for future messages, please send an e-mail to: NHGRILANDSCAPE@MAIL.NIH.GOV

 New Funding Opportunities